-The Alternative Spring Break program offers students the opportunity to travel during Spring Break and provide service to a different community.
-Each year, students apply and interview for one of 16 spots on the team.
-ASB provides these students valuable experience in teamwork and meaningful community engagement.
+The Alternative Breaks program offers students the opportunity to travel via weekend trips and during Spring Break to provide service in a different community.
+Alternative Breaks provides these students with valuable experiences in teamwork and meaningful community engagement.
 Students learn about the climate and culture of the destination city during pre-trip meetings, and are responsible for planning trip activities and working together to solve problems.

 The Office of Student Affairs Programs has built relationships with many local community agencies that utilize student volunteers.
 There is a great need in the Nacogdoches community for volunteers and SFA students are an integral part of fulfilling this need!

 All of these agencies have volunteer opportunities available for SFA students and potential opportunities for service learning project partnerships.
-Click below to review our listing of service partners.here.
+Click below to review our listing of service partners.

 The Office of Student Affairs Programs is committed to providing support for students with disabilities.
 If you are a student who needs an accommodation to attend or participate in one of our events or student organizations you are encouraged to stop by Room 325 in the Human Services Building to make your request.
 You may also call us at (936) 468-3004, TDD: (936) 468-1004.

 If you have an accommodation request please see us as soon as possible, so we can make any arrangements necessary.
 Accommodations can only be arranged once a request has been submitted in writing to Disability Services.
 To the greatest extent possible, the Office of Student Affairs Programs shall observe confidentiality with respect to any request for accommodation.